 Phone: (806) 834-1752

-Victoria Sutton is a Paul Whitfield Horn Professor of Law and Director of the Center for Biodefense, Law and Public Policy, the only center at a law school in the U.S. to focus solely on issues of law and biodefense, biosecurity and bioterrorism (www.ttu.edu/biodefense).
-She established the Law and Science Certificate Program with unanimous support of the faculty, and directs the JD/MS Program in Environmental Toxicology, Biotechnology and Plant and Soil Sciences.
-For a video tour of a special museum exhibit of Prof. Sutton's work in biodefense law, please go here: https://youtu.be/45rcIeMXi_g
+Victoria Sutton is the Paul Whitfield Horn Professor of Law and Director of the Center for Biodefense, Law and Public Policy, the only center at a law school in the U.S. to focus solely on issues of law and biodefense, biosecurity and bioterrorism.
+She established the Law and Science Certificate Program with unanimous support of the faculty, and directs the JD/MS Program in Environmental Toxicology; Biotechnology; Agriculture and Applied Economics and the JD/MEng.

 Prof. Sutton was a Visiting Lecturer at Yale University in Fall 2004.

-At Texas Tech University, Dr. Sutton was awarded the university-wide President's Book Award for her groundbreaking casebook Law and Science: Cases and Materials.
-She was awarded the New Faculty Teaching Award in 2001, and received the Law School's Distinguished Research Faculty Award in 2002 and 2003.
-She chaired the University Academic Strategic Planning Task Force and the Texas Tech University System Task Force on Anti-Terrorism and Public Security.
+Prof. Sutton was awarded the university-wide President's Book Award for her groundbreaking casebook Law and Science: Cases and Materials.
+She was awarded the New Faculty Teaching Award in 2001, and the Law School's Distinguished Research Faculty Award.
+She has chaired the University Academic Strategic Planning Task Force and the Texas Tech University System Task Force on Anti-Terrorism and Public Security.

-She is an enrolled member of the Lumbee Indian Nation and served as Secretary of the National Native American Bar Association in 2001-2002, and currently serves as a advisory council member of the National Congress of American Indians Policy Research Center.
+She is an enrolled member of the Lumbee Indian Nation and served as Secretary of the National Native American Bar Association in 2001-2002, and currently serves as a founding member of the National Congress of American Indians Policy Research Center, Advisory Board.

 Dr. Sutton has also served on Committees of the Institute of Medicine and National Academy of Engineering.
 In 2005, she received the Distinguished Alumni Award from Old Dominion University, Norfolk, VA, where she received her MPA, and was nominated for the Alumni Achievement Award at the University of Texas at Dallas, where she received her PhD.

-Dr. Sutton has published numerous books, law review articles, and invited articles on law and science, environmental law, American Indian law, Constitutional law, and law and bioterrorism
+Dr. Sutton has published ten books, more than fifty law review articles, and numerous scholarly articles on law and technology, science, environmental law, American Indian law, Constitutional law and biosecurity law.

 - B.S. in Zoology and B.S. in Animal Science cum laude from North Carolina State University